alidanapour/chip8_emulator/Product_Document.md

         7	8	9	E  ------>		A	S	D	F <br>
         A	0	B	F  ------>		Z	X	C	V <br>

-    - Sound/Delay Timer: The `CHIP8` object already contains `delayTimer` and `soundTimer`.
+    - Sound/Delay Timer: The `CHIP8` object already contains `delayTimer` and `soundTimer` variables which represent the two timers.
 We will add sound (played when the sound timer reaches 0) in this release and calibrate the delay timer with our emulator's frame rate.

-- Visualizer: While a Chip-8 program is being executed, the program will show all current values being stored in memory and in each register.
+- Visualizer: While a Chip-8 program is being executed, all current values being stored in memory and in each register will be displayed.
 The current running instruction is highlighted.
-User can also stop the program, and continue running the program.
-User can click the `Description and How To Play` button for more details on any program from the drop-down menu.
+The `Pause` and `Continue` buttons can be used for flow control - to play or pause programs.
+The `Description and How To Play` button can be used for more details on any program chosen from the drop-down menu.

 - Game 1 Complete: User plays against a computer AI.
 Two spaceships shoot at each other with a destroyable barrier in the middle.
 This game will have levels and points, and can be played through multiple rounds against the AI.
 The game is based on the famous arcade game ‘Outlaw’, with tweaks made to it, such as levels, and points.
     - Actors: